keboola/connection-docs/components/writers/database/redshift/index.md

 {: .image-popup}
 ![Screenshot - Provisioned Credentials](/components/writers/database/redshift/redshift-3.png)

-You can share the credentials with whatever service that needs to access your data --- for example, with [Tableau Online](https://www.tableau.com/products/cloud-bi).
+You can share the credentials with services that need to access your data --- for example, with [Tableau Online](https://www.tableau.com/products/cloud-bi).
 Note that the database is provided solely for the purpose of **sharing your existing data** with the outside world.
 This means that it must not be receiving any data (outside those provided by the writer itself, of course).
 This is a contractual limitation.
 Also note that the number of provisioned Redshift databases is part of [project limits](/management/project/limits/).